-Ataxia-telangiectasia is a hereditary disorder characterized by incoordination, dilated capillaries, and increased susceptibility to infections.
+Ataxia-telangiectasia is a hereditary disorder characterized by incoordination, dilated capillaries, and an immunodeficiency that causes increased susceptibility to infections.

 The increased susceptibility to infections in people with ataxia-telangiectasia results from malfunction of B and T cells (lymphocytes), which help the body defend itself against microorganisms and abnormal cells.
 Often, levels of certain types (classes) of antibodies (immunoglobulins)—IgA and IgE—are also low.
-Sinus and respiratory infections recur, often leading to pneumonia and chronic lung disorders such as bronchitis.
-The risk of cancer, especially leukemia, brain tumors, and stomach cancer, is increased.
+Sinus and lung infections recur, often leading to pneumonia and chronic lung disorders such as bronchiectasis (irreversible widening due to chronic inflammation of the airways).
+The risk of cancer, especially leukemia, lymphoma, brain tumors, and stomach cancer, is increased.